dnymxm/Flask-EasyMDE/README.md

 EasyMDE is itself a fork of abandoned SimpleMDE project which brings some changes and fix compatibility bugs.

+Thank's to @Ionaru for his work on EasyMDE 🙏

+This extension is based on [Flask-SimpleMDE](https://github.com/pyx/flask-simplemde) code which was the Flask implementation for SimpleMDE.

 ### How To Use?
 1. **Installation**